msabramo/kallithea/docs/upgrade.rst

    configuration backup before doing an upgrade.

-   (These directions will use '{version}' to note that this is the version of Rhodecode that these files were used with.
-If backing up your RhodeCode instance from version 1.3.6 to 1.4.0, the ``production.ini`` file would be backed up to ``production.ini.1-3-6``.)
+   (These directions will use '{version}' to note that this is the version of Kallithea that these files were used with.
+If backing up your Kallithea instance from version 1.3.6 to 1.4.0, the ``production.ini`` file would be backed up to ``production.ini.1-3-6``.)

-If using a sqlite database, stop the Rhodecode process/daemon/service, and then make a copy of the database file::
+If using a sqlite database, stop the Kallithea process/daemon/service, and then make a copy of the database file::

  service kallithea stop
- cp rhodecode.db rhodecode.db.{version}
+ cp kallithea.db kallithea.db.{version}

 Back up your configuration file::